 - 1. The compulsory floor routine is designed so it can be done on a tumbling strip 60 to 68 feet in length. - 2.
 The routine on Floor Exercise emphasizes the gymnast working rhythmically and continuously throughout the exercise.
 A "hold" such as a designated handstand or a scale, may be the only allowed stops.
 There should be no other stops in the routines.
 The designated hold elements in the routines should be shown for only as long as indicated in the performance criteria or a rhythm deduction will be assessed.
 The tumbling and corner sequences are designed to encourage rhythm and have been developed to promote a variety of different transitional movements.
 As a result, the routine should be successfully executed in 45 to 60 seconds and must show continuous rhythm. - 3.
 Unless otherwise specified, all transitional lunges should be executed with the back leg straight, front knee bent, heels down and the toes turned slightly outward.
 Only a momentary pause is allowed to show the position.
 Holding the lunge position more than momentarily will result in a deduction for rhythm. - 4.
-The basic exercises are designed to help the recreational level participant successfully execute the routine.
-Benchmarks for virtuous execution are included to guide the gymnast.
-Many recreational gymnasts struggle with flexibility skills.
-Indicated flexibility skills have been selected as benchmarks for virtuous execution only.
-These added flexibility options are not required in the basic exercise.
-Gymnasts who excel in this area are encouraged to perform or execute this option.
-Judges may reward the gymnast accordingly using their discretion for excellent artistic performance. - 5.
+The basic exercises are designed to help the recreational level participant successfully execute the routine. - 5.
 Specified bonus elements tend to be skills that will be included or required in routines at the next level and follow a pattern of consistent progression. - 6.
 Forward handsprings should be slightly over-rotated.
-A forward rebound is allowed. - 7.
-On forward and backward saltos, the minimum center of mass should be chest high. - 8.
+A forward rebound is allowed. - On forward and backward saltos, the minimum center of mass should be chest high. - 8.
 All hurdles should be executed with a full extension of the arms and shoulders and the forward leg should bend in plié as the arms reach to contact the floor.
 The back leg should kick straight over the top as the forward leg thrusts from the floor and the hands push through the wrists and fingertips simultaneously to create maximum force and turnover.

-- 1. The term "plié" is defined as a bending of the knees as the feet contact the floor and is used to cushion the landing and promote control and/or rhythm.
+- The term "plié" is defined as a bending of the knees as the feet contact the floor and is used to cushion the landing and promote control and/or rhythm.
 All jumps should land in "plié" to assist control, balance, and rhythm on landings. - 2.
-A "sissone" is defined as a jump from two feet with an extended split of the legs and landing on the forward leg with the back leg extended. - 3.
-An "assemblé" is defined as a kick upward to a jump from one foot to a landing with the legs together on two feet.
-This is done with a 1⁄2 turn in these routines. - 4.
 A "salto" is defined as a flipping or somersaulting skill performed in the air and can be performed forward, backward or sideward.